megmatic/frontend-exercises/readme.md

 The Simple Website exercise is located in the 5-simple-website folder

 The Responsive Website exercise is located in the 6-responsive-website folder

+The Simple Store Locator exercise is located in the 7-simple-store-locator folder

+The 90s Website exercise is located in the 8-90s-website folder